gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Technical vulnerability management

-A #underline[technical vulnerability] is:

-- A hardware, firmware, communication, or software flaw that leaves an information processing system open to potential exploitation
+A #underline[technical vulnerability] is a hardware, firmware, communication, or software flaw that leaves an information processing system open to potential exploitation.

-_Technical vulnerability management_ is designed to proactively mitigate or prevent the exploitation of technical vulnerabilities.
+#underline[Technical vulnerability management ]is designed to proactively mitigate or prevent the exploitation of technical vulnerabilities.
+It involves five key steps:

-Five key steps involved in vulnerability management:

 - Plan